 The human services family studies concentration is designed to expose and engage students in a variety of topics related to family function, family structure and family dynamics.
 Family studies is a multidisciplinary area.
 It is informed by sociological, historical, anthropological, psychological and other emerging perspectives.
 Students working to earn a Human Services Family Studies degree learn that families are shaped by, and adapt to, a range of economic, political, cultural, and psychological factors.

-A human services major with a focus in family studies appeals to those students considering working with families as their primary client group in either the public or private human services arenas.
-The primary concern of the program is the social health of all families, as well as interventions and policies for serving families.
-The family studies course work is also available for those students who want to understand and contextualize their own family experience.
+A human services major with a focus in family studies appeals to those students considering jobs working with families as their primary client group in either the public or private human services arenas.
+The primary concern of the human services family studies program is the social health of all families, as well as interventions and policies for serving families.
+The family studies coursework is also available for those students who want to understand and contextualize their own family experience.